John Moores (British businessman): Will

 The following month it was revealed he left an estate valued at £10 million gross in his will that he made on 11 March 1988.Aberdeen Press and Journal - Saturday 18 December 1993 and that he left most of his fortune to his four children.
 Littlewoods revealed he relinquished nearly all his shares in Littlewoods in 1979.
 His shares in Everton FC were left to his two sons and his shareholdings and investments in Bermuda to his two daughters.

 The Sunday Times Rich List 1989 estimated his estate to be worth £1.7 billion.
 The Littlewoods businesses were sold to the Barclay Brothers, nine years after Moores' death, in October 2002.

-In the 2006 Sunday Times Rich List, the Moores' family wealth was estimated at £1,160m.
+In the 2006 Sunday Times Rich List, the Moores family's wealth was estimated at £1,160M.